Plasticity, hysteresis, and recovery mechanisms in spider silk fibers: Introduction

 This work aims to develop a fundamental microscopically motivated energy-based model that sheds light on the underlying mechanisms that govern the response of spider silk fibers under cyclic loading.
 Specifically, we focus on the evolution of the microstructural quantities that govern plasticity, hysteresis, and recovery and link these to the macroscopic performance of the fiber.
 To this end, we propose to decouple the response of the fiber into two mechanisms that act in parallel: (1) an elasto-plastic network made of intermolecular and intramolecular hydrogen bonds that dissociate in response to tension and govern the initial (linear) response of the fiber and (2) an elastic network comprising entropic polypeptide chains that provide the elasticity of the network under large deformations.
 During the initial loading, the first network is dominant.
 Once the yield stress is reached, the bonds dissociate and the effect of this network fades.
 In turn, the response of the entropic chains becomes dominant.
 The unloading behavior is governed by the elastic network and the recovery is the result of the reformation of the intermolecular bonds.

+Within the context of silk modeling, this approach covers an intermediate scale between those studies that describe the material from a mainly macroscopic perspective where the microscopic deformation mechanisms are embedded in a set of constants \citep{Porter2005}, and those focused on the atomistic and/or molecular level \citep{Brough2024}.
+These latter analyses offer essential information on silk-based system built from the supramolecular organization of fibroin proteins \citep{Venkatesan2019,Du2023}, but do not tend to be readily applicable to the macroscopic scale of the material.

-This approach is advantageous since it allows us to explicitly capture the evolution of the network configuration during cyclic loading, including the accumulation of plastic strain and the reformation of bonds during relaxation periods.
+Thus, the main merit of the present approach stems from its ability to explicitly capture the evolution of the network configuration during cyclic loading, including the accumulation of plastic strain and the reformation of bonds during relaxation periods, while allowing to establish a connection with the microstructural details of the material.
 To demonstrate the merit of the proposed model, we compare its predictions to two sets of experimental data from \emph{Argiope bruennichi} dragline silk with an intermediate value of $\alpha^{\star}=0.38$ \citep{Blamires2023}: (1) continuous uniaxial loading to failure and (2) uniaxial cyclic loading.
 We show that the model agrees with the experimental findings.
+Needless to say, it is necessary to validate the predictions of the model with a much wider set of spider species.
+However, the selection of this intermediate value of the $\alpha^{*}$ within the context of the Spider Silk Standardization Initiative (S3I) \citep{Garrote2020} suggests that the obtained results can be extrapolated, at the very least, to those spider silk fibers with values of $\alpha^{*}$ not very far from $\alpha^{*}=0.38$.
+Currently, there are 14 species with $\alpha^{*}$ values between 0.3 and 0.5 in S3I.

 The paper is organized as follows: we begin by delineating the mechanisms that govern the elasto-plastic response of the fiber in Section \ref{sec:Deformation-mechanisms}.
 Next, the unloading and the relaxation mechanisms are discussed and modeled in Section \ref{sec:Unloading-and-recovery}.
 Section \ref{sec:Comparison-to-experiments} compares the model predictions to experimental findings.
 The main conclusions are summarized in Section \ref{sec:Conclusions}.